troygaylord/Obzervatory/README.md

 Below is a taste of what can be done with Obzervatory.

-When you're done with the few examples below (more examples will come), you can look deeper into Obzervatory by checking out the tests.js file in the root of the project.
+When you're done with the few examples below, you can look deeper into Obzervatory by checking out the tests.js file in the root of the project.
-It covers all of what it can do.
+It covers all of what Obzervatory is capable of.

 Basic Event Handling
 --------------------